knobs-dev/indid-documentation/sdk/coreSdk.md

 ## connectAccount

 A method for connecting to a smart contract account with the signer of the owner, this is necessary for preparing and signing user operations.
-The field opts is only needed when the values set at project creation should be overridden.
+The field opts is only needed when the values set at project creation should be overridden or if the provider/chainId as not been provided at initialization.

 ```ts
 clientUser.connectAccount(